My Favorite Rich & Colorful Paint Colors that I've Specified for Clients

 Comfort Gray 6205 by Sherwin-Williams - “gray” is a bit misleading of a word to use in this color’s name because it is truly a very soothing and beautiful muted green.
 It’s essentially a soft, pale mint and contains no unpleasant red or purple undertones.
 I absolutely love it for bedroom walls as an alternative to more standard grays or beiges.
 For coordination, I love to pair this color with décor accents in pewter, mercury glass, and lots of greenery.

 Porch Swing CSP-750 by Benjamin Moore – This green is an excellent alternative to gray.
 That’s because it’s deep enough in tone that it has great presence without reading as too dark yet conveys a wonderful warmth and softness.
-Many homes in Bridle Trails have warm oak trim and doors – this color is an excellent pairing to medium-toned wood trim by complimenting and also cooling off the orange undertones of the wood.
+For homes with warm oak trim and doors, this color is an excellent pairing through complimenting and also cooling off the orange undertones of the wood.

 Pinks and Reds, from lighter to darker